OfficeDev/outlook-dev-docs/docs/amphtml/get-started.md

 When developing AMP emails, you can use your own Outlook.com account to test them.

 1. Register the sender address with Outlook.
 During development you can self-register.
 See [details](register-outlook.md)
-1. Send AMP email to your Outlook.com mailbox via an ESP that supports the format such as [Mailgun](https://www.mailgun.com/blog/mailgun-supports-amp-email), [AWeber](https://help.aweber.com/hc/en-us/articles/360025741194-Getting-Started-with-AMP-for-Email-in-AWeber), [SparkPost](https://www.sparkpost.com/docs/user-guide/amp-for-email/) and others.
+1. Send AMP email to your Outlook.com mailbox via your own SMTP server or an ESP that supports the format such as [Mailgun](https://www.mailgun.com/blog/mailgun-supports-amp-email), [AWeber](https://help.aweber.com/hc/en-us/articles/360025741194-Getting-Started-with-AMP-for-Email-in-AWeber), [SparkPost](https://www.sparkpost.com/docs/user-guide/amp-for-email/) and others.
 See [more](https://amp.dev/documentation/tools/)

 ## Send emails to Outlook.com users